livingdocsIO/documentation/content/enterprise/guides/media-library/index.md

 First, you have to configure multilanguage in the system as [described here]({{< ref "/enterprise/guides/workflows/multi-language/index.md" >}})

 ### Translatable metadata properties
-No you can configure any metadata property in a `mediaType` to be translatable by the user like this:
+Now you can configure any metadata property in a `mediaType` to be translatable by the user like this:

 ```js
 //media-types/image.js